Osaka

 Program Fees

-Kwansei Gakuin University charges a total of 285,400 JPY for this program, which is roughly $1,900 USD.
+Kwansei Gakuin University charged a total of 285,400 JPY for this program, which is roughly $1,900 USD in 2024.
+Prices are subject to change in 2025.
 The program fee includes the following:

 • All classes, extracurricular activities, and excursions offered throughout the program